kelsey-ek/of7azure/GUIDE/12_BMT_general_process.md

 [DB Migration 방법 링크 추가]

-# 3. Transaction file
+# 3. Transaction File

-- Transaction files are proviede by the customer.
+- Transaction files are provided by the customer.
   - These files are modified to match the DB data.

-## 3.1 Batch - Prepare input datasets using transaction file.
+## 3.1 Batch

-- Use transaction file to generate the iput dataset for running batch jobs.
+- Use transaction file to generate the input dataset for running batch jobs.
   - command line for generating a dataset using transaction file.

 - From the JCL using transaction file as an input.